SunDubey/Janta_Hack_NLP/NLP_Janta-Hack/README.md

 # NLP_Janta-hack

-Hackathon conducted by Analytic vidhya on NLP
+Game Review Classification, hackathon conducted by Analytic vidhya on NLP.
+Got Rank in TOP 5% submissions, got base accuracy of 92% on test set and 94% on validation set.
+This repository includes all the approaches we tried, before finalising Roberta with Fast AI.